Probing Pretrained Models of Source Code: Related Work

 \section{Related Work}

 Probing became a universal tool in NLP for testing pretrained models' understanding or knowledge of various language aspects.
-Pioneer works of \citet{kohn} and \citet{gupta} used probing to study the morphological, syntactic, and semantic properties of static word embeddings, while the later works of~\citet{ettinger} and~\citet{conneau} used probing to study sentence embeddings.
-Recent works propose more complex probing frameworks, e.~g.~\citet{hewitt-manning-2019-structural} utilize metric learning approach to restore parse trees from embeddings, or consider new language aspects, e.~g.~discourse understanding~\citep{koto-etal-2021-discourse}.
+A simple linear probing was used in \cite{gupta} to test whether referential knowledge is already encoded in word embeddings, while \citet{kohn} got insights into the behaviour of word embedding in terms of morphological and syntactical properties.
+Probing tasks were developed to evaluate sentence embeddings \cite{ettinger, conneau} whether they incorporate compositional, or surface (length of the sentence), syntax (tree depth, top constituent), and text semantics (e.g. tense of a sentence) knowledge. \citet{hewitt-manning-2019-structural} proposed more complex probing tasks, questioning the possibility to parse the whole dependency trees from the sentence embeddings using a metric learning approach.
+More recent studies for language models include the study of emerging capabilities of large language models \cite{emerging_abilities}.
 We refer to~\citet{probing_review} for a broad review of existing probing works in NLP.

-In the context of source code, \citet{code_prob} make first steps towards probing pretrained models.
-However, they only consider four simple tasks and two code models, CodeBERT and GraphCodeBERT.
-In contrast to their work, we propose a wider set of more complex tasks, including several token-wise tasks, consider a wider range of pretrained models, and investigate various dimensions, including different pretraining objectives, model sizes, and the effect of finetuning.
+In the context of source code, \citet{code_prob} made the first steps towards probing pretrained models.
+However, they only consider four simple tasks and tree code models, CodeBERT, CodeBERTa and GraphCodeBERT.
+In contrast to their work, we propose a wider set of tasks, including several token-wise tasks, consider a wider range of pretrained models, and investigate various dimensions, including different pretraining objectives, model sizes, and the effect of finetuning.

+A line of work investigate pretrained models for code in different directions. \citet{code_search_anon} show that CodeBERT relies on the high token overlap between query and code solving code search task rather than deeper syntax or semantic features, and \citet{code_attention} shows that BERT trained on code pays more attention to identifiers and separators.
+Our work provides another view on the analysis of pretrained models of code, from the probing perspective, and complements these results.

+Recently created BIG-bench benchmark \cite{bigbench} contains a number of challenging code-related probing tasks for testing large language models capabilites, including programming synthesis and code summarization tasks, which are close to complex downstream tasks.
+In contrast, we aim at developing simple probing tasks targeting specific code understanding aspects.